What is Experiential Learning?

 - For a PR Internship: writing releases, stories, or other texts, designing public materials, researching, editing, photography, event planning, general administration, and learning about the profession.

-Students are also encouraged to register internships for no credit through the Pomerantz Career Center.
+Students are also encouraged to register for internships for no credit through the Pomerantz Career Center.

 Before the internship begins